 The primer binds to the DNA has the same melting temperature as its template.
 Otherwise, if the temperature is not appropriate then it binds other than its target site.

 The annealing temperature is a temperature which required to anneal or bind primer to its complementary strand.
 The annealing temperature varies from primer to primer.

 Each enzyme required a co-factor and a substrate for completion of the enzymatic reaction, therefore, Taq DNA polymerase required free 3’OH end for starting the polymerization.
 The primer provides a free 3’ OH end for polymerase and it is work as a substrate for the enzyme to work.

-A temperature at which primer can bind to its complementary sequence is called as annealing temperature.
+A temperature at which primer can bind to its complementary sequence is called an annealing temperature.

-It is a very important parameter in designing a primer.
+The annealing temperature is a very important parameter in designing a DNA primer.
 Annealing temperature should be 5ºC lower than the melting temperature.
 Melting temperature of the primer is calculated using the formula below,

 Tm= 4 (G + C) + 2 (A + T)

 An ideal annealing temperature of the primer is ranging between 56ºC to 65ºC.
 Variation in this range hinders PCR amplification.